Seven killed in disputed Kashmir in cross-border shelling

 He said a tripartite dialogue between India, Pakistan and the Kashmiris to resolve the dispute in accordance with U.N.
 Security Council resolutions, would be welcomed.

-(Writing by Drazen Jorgic; Editing by Janet Lawrence and Helen Popper)
+Writing by Drazen Jorgic; Editing by Janet Lawrence and Helen Popper